4 day relaxed outback escape Embrace the calm serenity of the outdoors

-Kata Tjuta, also known as the Olgas, is a group 36 large, domed rock formations.
+Kata Tjuta, also known as the Olgas, is a group of 36 large, domed rock formations.
 About 45 minutes drive west of Uluru, you’ll need to get up before the sun to enjoy a leisurely sunrise Valley of the Winds walk at Kata Tjuta.
 Given the time of your flight to Alice Springs, you’ll want to do one of the shorter walks (the long walk takes around four hours).
-Besides, you’re on a relaxing holiday so don’t want anything too strenuous!
+Besides, you’re on a relaxing holiday so don’t want anything too strenuous.
 Pack plenty of water and get ready for some breathtaking views of the surrounding landscape.

 Farewell Uluru, hello Alice

 Hop on a leisurely flight from Yulara to Alice Springs.
 There’s one direct flight daily, just before 10am, which sees you landing at Alice in time for morning tea.
 Head to your hotel and cool off with a dip in the pool.
 Keep an eye out for the ephemeral Todd River, which is usually a dry, sandy riverbed but will occasionally flow.

 Anzac Hill is the most visited landmark in Alice Springs, and for good reason.
 The lookout provides panoramic views of the town and surrounding landscape, giving you a real sense of place.
 It’s about a 1.5km walk from your hotel, so you can easily time it to get to the top of the hill to take in a spectacular outback sunset.

 Your destination for dinner is Epilogue Lounge, in the heart of Alice Springs.
 This hip venue is known for its super-chilled vibe, friendly service and great cocktails.
 Enjoy a selection of tapas with your drinks and toast your arrival into the beating heart of Australia.